xiazihang/openshift-workshop/hands-on.md

   + route `routes/jenkins`
   + services `svc/jenkins` `svc/jenkins`

  - Run `oc status` to get your dns of the jenkins application.
 Then you can open it in your browser and perform an oauth login with openshift credentials.

-- Trigger a build manually and you can check logs from jenkins.
-You can also find what is openshift doing by `watch oc get all`

-  + Openshift creates a slave based on the node being used, here it's `nodejs`

-  + Run the build in that slave

-  + For our simple example, the pipeline has two steps: trigger a build(works just like `oc start-build bc/nodejs-ex`), and then trigger a deployment
+  + For our simple example, the pipeline has 3 steps: trigger a build(works just like `oc start-build bc/nodejs-ex`), and then trigger a deployment in dev and sys region

 ### Multiple environment management